KyruCabading/internationalization-example/README.md

 3. We send this language file to a team of spanish speakers to translate
 4. They give us that file back and we'll have spanish supported.

+# Overview
+We can use either [react-intl](https://github.com/formatjs/react-intl) or [react-i18next](https://github.com/i18next/react-i18next).
+Both can do what we need.
+I prefer react-intl for it's cleaner structure.

 ## How to run

 `npm i`